glowkeeper/PhDWorks/index.md

-A list of works produced during Steven Huckle's PhD, including invited talks, published papers and lectures.
+A list of works produced during Steven Huckle's PhD at the [University of Sussex](http://www.sussex.ac.uk/).

 ## Invited Talks